Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: XSGD Dataset

 \section{XSGD Dataset}

 Prior work has focused on enhancing pre-trained language models (PLMs) for either deeper understanding of conversational contexts or improved cross-lingual generalization.
-For example, ~\citet{wu-etal-2020-tod} and ~\citet{vulic-etal-2021-convfit} have explored adapting general-purpose English PLMs \citep{devlin-etal-2019-bert,roberta} by applying conversation-specific training objectives on large-scale English conversational corpus. \citet{phang-etal-2020-english} leverage machine translation and design intermediate tasks to improve zero-shot cross-lingual transfer. \citet{ding-etal-2022-simple} use a synonym dictionary to transfer English embeddings to other languages and showed improved cross-lingual performance.
+For example, ~\citet{wu-etal-2020-tod} and ~\citet{vulic-etal-2021-convfit} have explored adapting general-purpose English PLMs \citep{devlin-etal-2019-bert,roberta} by applying conversation-specific training objectives on large-scale English conversational corpus.

-One of the main challenges to achieving cross-lingual conversational ability is the lack of paired multi-lingual conversational corpus.
+One of the main challenges to achieve cross-lingual conversational capability is the lack of paired multi-lingual conversational corpus.
 In this work, we take the initiative on this challenge and create a multi-lingual dataset~\textsc{XSGD} on top of the SGD dataset~\citep{rastogi2020towards}.
 To this end, we leverage Google Translate API \footnote{\url{https://cloud.google.com/translate}} and translate the original SGD dataset into 105 languages.
+It is a context-aware translation.
+Because of the limitations of the translation API, the maxim context is set to 100 utterances in a dialogue per API call.
 A complete list of the 105 languages can be found in Appendix \ref{appendix:A}.
 We follow the same train, development, and test splits as in the original SGD dataset.

-The training set can be used for adaptive training of PLMs, while the development and test sets can be used for evaluation purposes.
-It is worth noting that since XSGD is translated via Google translate API, its quality is bounded by the quality of the API.
-Rather than treating SGD as a clean academic dataset for benchmarking, we consider it a noisy yet useful dataset that can be leveraged to potentially help PLMs improve performance in conversational domains across many languages.
+\paragraph{Human Evaluation} Our parallel dataset is the largest multilingual TOD corpus (330k per language), however, it inherits noise from the translation API.
+It is prohibitively expensive to do full-scale manual quality control because of its scale across 106 languages\footnote{It is an interesting direction to explore how to improve the quality of this public dataset via an economically efficient way in the future, for example,~\citet{majewska-etal-2023-cross}. }.